 Staff at School Your teachers should talk to you about your aspirations and goals, especially when you are choosing courses at school.
 What would you like to do?
 Which courses will help you achieve your goals?

-Adult Care and Information Service (ACIS) ACIS has information about services for young people and adults.
+Adult Social Care has information about services for young people and adults.
 It can help to guide you through the many services available to those people eligible for formal help from Adult Social Services and for those who are not.
-Their range of factsheets, including easy read versions of some, explain what support you can get and who is eligible.

 0 to 25 Disability Team supports young people eligible for Adult social care through the transition years.
 They work alongside a person’s network to help them achieve their preparing for adulthood goals.